asinghani/18224-tapeout-s23-boards/docs/BRINGUP.md

 # Board Bringup Instructions

+## Kit Contents

+(Please be cautious when opening the kit as small parts are easy to lose.
+The kits include spares for some—but not all—parts.)

+- Debugger Board Kit
+    - Debugger Board (assembled, with your ASIC)
+    - 30-pin male header
+    - 2-pin male header
+    - 2-pin jumper

+- Switches Kit
+    - Buttons/Switches Board
+    - 30-pin female header
+    - 12x switches
+    - 2x 3-pin male header
+    - 2x 2-pin jumper

+## Contact

+If you run into any issues, feel free to email `ece224-bringup-help-s23 [at] lists.andrew.cmu.edu` for help!
+Additionally, if you get your design working, we'd love to hear about it, so please do let us know!

 ## Overview of the Debugger Board

 To assist in bringup and testing of your tapeout projects, we have provided a "debugger" board that includes your chip, 1V8 and 3V3 power rails, and an ATSAMD21 microcontroller flashed with an Arduino bootloader for easy testing.

 (TODO: image of the fully assembled board with annotations)

-The board is powered via USB-C and can be powered from your computer or a wall-plug.
+The board is powered via USB-C and can be powered from your computer.
+Please make sure you are using a USB-C cable with data lines (if you are using a "power-only" cable or the cable isn't firmly connected, it will appear to power up but not be detected by the serial port).

 ## Selecting a Project